Monitoring Country

 - Kearney, M., Phillips, B.L., Tracy, C.R., Christian, K.A., Betts, G., Porter, W.P.
 (2008).
 Modelling species distributions without using species distributions: the cane toad in Australia under current and future climates.
 Ecography 31(4):423-434. https://nsojournals.onlinelibrary.wiley.com/doi/10.1111/j.0906-7590.2008.05457.x

-- WA Department of Biodiversity, Conservation and Attractions (2024).
+- Western Australian Department of Biodiversity, Conservation and Attractions (2024).
 Cane toad management. https://www.dbca.wa.gov.au/management/threat-management/invasive-animals/cane-toad-management

 - FrogID (2024).
 Rhinella marina. https://www.frogid.net.au/frogs/rhinella-marina